Justin Trudeau Announces $1B Coronavirus Emergency Response Fund

-The package includes $275 million for medical research and vaccine development and $500 for health transfers to provinces and territories.
+The package includes $275 million for medical research and vaccine development and $500 million for health transfers to provinces and territories.

 Another $50 million will go toward aiding the global fight to contain the disease.
 Investing in global efforts that work to secure health systems for all is the best way to contain and treat outbreaks around the world.